Fuze-Store/fuze-store-cloud-server/README.md

 ## License

-This project is licensed under the MIT License.
+This project is intended for internal use.
+Please review and update the license as appropriate for your organization.